tbalint19/express-boilerplate/README.md

 4. _Setup dev env -  sonar config_
   - Setup an account at [sonarcloud](https://sonarcloud.io)
+  - Connect to your github account
+  - Add your project from github: [+] -> Analyze new project -> Github app configuration -> Sonarcloud [Configure] -> Select repositories -> Save
   - Edit @/CI/sonar/config.json
   - sonar.organization is your username
-  - sonar.projectKey is user_name-of-your-choice
+  - sonar.projectKey is user_github-project-name
   - sonar.login: [Avatar] -> My account -> Security -> Generate
-  - gitgnore if needed (and use private sonar as well, if sensitive)
+  - gitignore if needed (and use private sonar as well, if sensitive)

   ```bash
   npm sonar-check